More About Me...

 After taking students on community-service projects in Guatemala, Honduras Costa Rica and teaching in schools in Ghana, Ecuador, Peru and Belgium, I decided to take all of my insights about learning - and in particular how our beliefs about ourselves affect our learning and behavior - into graduate studies.

 I chose NYU in order to dive into neuroscience, particularly neuroplasticity, and the study of fear and affective states.
 There, I worked with a postdoctoral fellow, Lasana Harris, on studies on stereotype content, disgust, moral decision-making and neureconomics.
 My thesis was on Factors Influencing Empathy, and looked at emotion recognition, mirror neurons and sensory-motor frameworks.
-I was also mentored by Dr. Joran Josipovic, whose work on mindfulness and meditation inspired me to spend several months at various monasteries and learning from teachers from India and Vietnam.
+I was also mentored by Dr. Joran Josipovic, whose work on mindfulness and meditation inspired me to spend several months at various monasteries and learn from teachers from India and Vietnam.